edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/auto-discovery.md

 Nothing additional is needed to enable this.
 It will run whenever the discover call is sent, regardless of whether it is a manual or automated call to discover.

-The following logic to determine if the device is already registered or not.
+The following logic is to determine if the device is already registered or not.

 ```mermaid
 %% Note: The node and edge definitions are split up to make it easier to adjust the